The Sacre Coeur is one of the best known and the second most visited Paris monument (10 million visitors each year).

 Paris metro: Abbesses station on line 12.
 Be prepared for a short and nice walk up Montmartre hill and stairs.

-Locate Sacre Coeur Basilica on Paris map.
+Locate Sacre Coeur Basilica on Montmartre map.

 Sacre Coeur opening hours: open for sightseeing and prayer every day from 6am to 10.30pm.
 Only persons registered for night adoration may remain after 11pm.